 Together, the house and its surrounding naturescape create the perfect place to socially isolate.
 And if you’re a photographer, than bring the camera, because there are plenty of photos ops.
 Check out a few of mine below:

-Bonnet House is an idea spot for weddings and events, too, although most events have been postponed due to COVID.
+Bonnet House is an idea spot for weddings and events, too.

 To learn more, click here.